jdrichardsappacad/react-2021/week-14/practices/12-context-practices/practice-1-README.md

 means.

-In your `HoroscopeContext.js` file, create a new component called `HoroscopeProvider`, that take in `props` as its parameter.
+In your `HoroscopeContext.js` file, create a new component called `HoroscopeProvider`, that takes in `props` as its parameter.
 For your return statement, use your `HoroscopeContext` provider component and wrap it around your `props.children`.
 Once complete, make sure to export the component.